pascallaliberte/sharpen.page/_posts/2019-11-29-product-yes-no-or-not-yet.md

 ## The Verdict for colorways.club: 'Yes', 'No' or 'Not yet'.

-I believe colorways.club is a "not yet" product for many.
-There are just too many guys for which this service doesn't line up with a current, imminent struggle.
-But since it has **very little competition**, answers a strong **continually recurring struggle**, the attraction force is stronger than the anxiety force, and it's neat enough that people will talk about it (I just did), then I believe it's a good product.
+I believed colorways.club was a "not yet" product for many.
+There were just too many guys for which this service didn't line up with a current, imminent struggle.
+But since it had **very little competition**, answered a strong **continually recurring struggle**, the attraction force was stronger than the anxiety force, and it was neat enough that people would talk about it (I just did), then I believed it was a good product.

-It's worth sticking it out, being patient, and being [confident][confidence] about it.
-People might say "no", but I bet they'll mean "not yet".
+It was worth sticking it out, being patient, and being [confident][confidence] about it.
+People might say "no", but I bet they'd mean "not yet".

 [confidence]: {% post_url 2019-04-04-product-ready-to-launch %}